acm-uiuc/til/_til/unix/pid-of-the-current-shell.md

+---
-# PID Of The Current Shell
+title: PID Of The Current Shell
+category: unix
+---

 `$` expands to the process ID of the shell.
 So, you can see the PID of the current shell with `echo $$`.